hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 Funny thing, that some particular replication protocols (like Eth2) being considered from the DBMS point of view, will become several databases within the DBMS.
 Ethereum 2.0's shards, for example, should be considered as separate databases.
 One shard - one database.
-But it does sill fit the architecture well.
+So <span style='font-family:Menlo, Courier, monospace'>=nil;</span> DBMS is not only about managing the data of different databases (of different clusters), but about managing the data of different clusters (shards) of a single database as well.

-## So, in case such approach solves so many problems, maybe it should've been taken from the very beggining?
+### So, in case such approach solves so many problems, maybe it should've been taken from the very beggining?